xiyori/SR_base/README.md

  **Current state**

- RealSR (CVPRW 2020) implementation (without ESRGAN)
+ RealSR (CVPRW 2020) implementation (without ESRGAN).
+ Better noise extraction, edge loss, and aspect ratio correction.

  ### Warning

  This project is under development!
-The results of the research will provide numerous changes to its current state, so the code should not yet be used to avoid any instability and possible harm to your system.
+The results of the research will provide numerous changes to its current state, please, use the code with caution.
  By the time the project takes its final shape, this repository will get proper description and manuals.

  Stay tuned!